h585660/NordicNonsenseNegator/README.md

 - **Data Decipherer**: Transforms the hieroglyphics in the 'nettleverandor' CSV files into actual human-readable information.
 - **Brute-Force Beauty**: It's not pretty, but it gets the job done.
 Like a bulldozer in a flower bed.
 - **Visualization Virtuoso**: Generates graphs that even your grandma could read (if she's into that sort of thing).
 - **Customizable**: For those who like to tinker around.
 You're an intermediate Python programmer?
-Go nuts! 🥜
+Go nuts!🥜 Hardcoded CSV-data screams for your attention
 - **Absolutely Zero Effort in Aesthetics**: It's like a programmer's version of bed hair.
 Functional but messy.

 ## Getting Started 🚦